 We seek to employ people with drive and energy and a real interest in innovation and teamwork – working beyond traditional organisational boundaries.

-The post holder will have a core element to their role in either case management, Arrest Referral/courts or Prison Link.
-All post holders will need to be able to undertake comprehensive assessment, care planning and case management of substance misusers seeking to enter the service (full training will be provided).
+We are looking for a flexible team player who will be expected to work across the area of Cym Taff, and the main office base may vary according to need.
+They will have a core element to their role in case management and Arrest Referral/courts.
+All post holders will need to be able to undertake comprehensive assessment, life style goals planning and case management of substance misusers seeking to enter the service (full training will be provided).
 Where required, they will contribute to the arrest referral rota in the police custody suites, court work and link with prisons for community transition.
-They will manage and report on offenders who have statutory Orders made by the court for treatment of substance misuse, under the DRR, RAR and ATR requirements
+They will manage and report on offenders who have statutory Orders made by the court for treatment of substance misuse, under the DRR, RAR/AAR and ATR requirements